syndr/ansible-collection-molecule/roles/docker_platform/README.md

 # The URL or Unix socket path used to connect to the Docker API
 docker_host: "{{ lookup('env', 'DOCKER_HOST') | default('unix:///var/run/docker.sock') }}"

-# Path to a file, present on the controller, containing environment variables FOO=BAR
-env_file: ""

 # Dict of host-to-IP mappings, where each host name is a key in the dictionary.
 Each host name will be added to the container’s /etc/hosts file.
 #  Instead of an IP address, the special value host-gateway can also be used, which resolves to the host’s gateway